-Stepping into senior management and leadership roles is about stepping out from behind the keyboard.
-The transition from technical to managerial is challenging and it’s the soft skills that are the hardest to master.
+Yet we know that the transition from technical to managerial is challenging and soft skills are hard to master.

 Anders Wallgren, CTO at Electric Cloud said ….
 “It’s funny that we even talk about these skills as ‘soft,’ because they are very hard to master and are frequently the cause of more trouble than lack of ‘hard’ skills.”